 Writing & Poetry

-I am primarily a performance poet, writing a lot about the current political climate in the UK and the wider world, but also on topics such as mental health, introspection, family, grief and landscapes.
+I am primarily a performance poet, writing often about the current political climate in the UK and the wider world, but also on topics such as mental health, introspection, family, grief and landscapes.

-I started writing as a way to express difficult and confusing feelings in an artistic way and it is now an intrinsic part of life.
+I started writing as a way to express difficult and confusing feelings in and it is now an intrinsic part of life.

-I also write on similar themes for page and stage.
+I write on similar themes for page and stage.

 Spoken Word Poems